Smog in Poland: Why is snow no longer a symbol of winter in Poland, and why has it given way to smog?

 - Talk to your family about air pollution.
 Explain it to your children and try to address all their questions.

-- Before buying a face mask (in Polish: maska or maseczka), do some research to buy the right one – not every mask will give you enough respiratory protection.
+- Before buying a face mask (in Polish: maska or maseczka), research to buy the right one – not every mask will give you enough respiratory protection.

 - The same applies to air filters (in Polish: oczyszczacz powietrza) – do thorough research before investing in indoor air cleaning products.